iliaskarim/CocoaSoundCloudAPI/README.md

     * `CoreText.framework`

 4. Next step is to make sure that the Linker finds everything it needs: So go to the Build settings of the project and add the following to *Other Linker Flags*

         -all_load -ObjC

-5. We need a few graphics: Please move the `SoundCloud.bundle` from the `SoundCloudAPI/Outsourced/SoundCloudUI/` directory to your Resources.
+5. On iOS we need a few graphics: Please move the `SoundCloud.bundle` from the `CocoaSoundCloudUI/` directory to your Resources.

 Yay, done!
 Congrats!
 Everything is set up, and you can start using it.